PrivacySafe/3NWeb-architecture/capabilities/storage/xsp_format.md

     | <----       WN format      ----> |
 ```

-## Header data
+## Header Data

-Header provides information about segments, their nonces, and expected sizes.
+The header provides information about the segments, their nonces, and expected sizes.
 It contains the following:
 ```
     |<- 1 byte ->| |<-   2  ->| |<-  n*31  ->|
     +------------+ +----------+ +------------+
     |   version  | | seg size | | seg chains |
     +------------+ +----------+ +------------+
 ```
-* Version byte is a positive integer.
-Described in this section header layout corresponds to versions 1 and 2.
+* The version byte is a positive integer.
+The layout described in this section corresponds to versions 1 and 2.
-* Two big-endian bytes have a non-negative integer with segment content size in 256 byte units.
-Packed segment size is this plus 16 bytes (for Poly).
-Last segments in segment chains can be shorter.
+* Two big-endian bytes represent a non-negative integer for the segment content size in 256-byte units.
+The packed segment size is this value plus 16 bytes (for Poly).
+The last segments in segment chains may be shorter.
-* Info about `n=0,1,...` segment chains.
+* Information about `n=0,1,...` segment chains.

 Data segments come in chains.
-Segments in the same chain have consecutive nonces.
+Segments within the same chain have consecutive nonces.
 All segments should be the same size, except for the last segment in a chain.

-Segment chain is described in header with following bytes:
+The segment chain is described in the header with the following bytes:
 ```
     |<-   4 bytes  ->| |<-  3 bytes  ->| |<-     24 bytes    ->|
     +----------------+ +---------------+ +---------------------+